Frequently Asked Questions

 Can I see the exact unit I will be purchasing?

-Because the containers are stacked at various yards called intermodal depots, we cannot obtain photos or guarantee a specific unit.
+It depends on the container you purchase and where we source it from.
+If the container is at our facility we can usually provide you with pictures.
+However, because most of the containers we sell are stacked at various yards called intermodal depots, we usually cannot obtain photos or guarantee a specific unit.
 The depots store empty shipping containers for shipping lines and intermodal equipment providers.
 When we place an order for our customers, they usually get the next container off the stack that meets their criteria.
+We will do our best to accommodate picture requests whenever possible.

 How are Containers Delivered?